Apompetti-Cori/BisulfiteAmplicon_Nextflow/README.md

   - Essentially multilane files will be concatenated together into their respective reads and fed into the pipleine accordinly

 The csv file will be passed into the pipeline using the `--sample_table` flag.
 Make sure to pass in the absolute path of the sample table.

+## Step 2: Choose genome that the samples will be aligned to
+- This step requires you to have already downloaded your reference geneome and prepared it using `bismark_genome_preparation`
+- Once prepared, you can provide the folder of the genome to the `--db` flag.
+Make sure to pass in the absolute path of the genome folder.